FREQUENTLY ASKED QUESTIONS

 How do I register for workshops?

-There are five different ways to register for a workshop:
+There are four different ways to register for a workshop:

-- (Fast & Easy!)
-Online: Click the "Workshop Registration" button to the right to register online.
+Register Online: Simply click on the "Workshop Registration" button to register online.

 How do I pay for workshops?

 Full payment is due at the time of registration.
 We accept checks for registrations in person or by mail.
 We accept credit card information (Visa, MasterCard or Discover) for registrations in person, by mail, and over the phone.
 We accept checks for registrations in person or by mail.
 Please note: A charge of $30 will be applied to any returned check.
 We only accept cash for registrations in person.

 Tuition Assistance and Scholarships are available for those who qualify.
 Please click on the Tuition Assistance Application on our Education Overview page for more information.

 Refund and Cancellation Policy

 Lyric Arts does not offer refunds on workshop tuition.
 Students and families may cancel a registration up to two weeks before the workshop begins, in which case the purchaser will be given a credit in our system to use toward tuition for a future workshop.
 No refunds or credits will be given if a registration is cancelled less than two weeks before the workshop begins.